pedromn0/my-recipes-milestone-3/README.md

 <p align="center">
 <img src="static/assets/project_images/references/jamie_oliver.png" width="80%">
 </p>

-Pallete for main aspects as cards and navbars:
-- #c2185b - class pink darken-2 in Materialize
-- ##00e5ff - class cyan accent-3 in Materialize

-Pallete for small details and fonts
-- Black
-- #1a237e - class indigo-text text-darken-4 in Materialize

-After a search period and taking in consideration the user stories it was decided to borrow the palette's colors from the classic Game-boy, bringing a certain feeling of nostalgia and the connection with the main user of this application.

 Embeded with this concept and the user stories was possible to formulate the framework.